-Latest TRP Ratings: The Kapil Sharma Show Drops Down; Ye Teri Galiyan Enter The TRP Chart!
+Latest TRP Ratings: The Kapil Sharma Show Drops Down; Ye Teri Galiyan Enters The TRP Chart!

 The latest TRP/BARC ratings for week 3 (January 12 - January 18, 2019), are out.
 Colors' shows Khatron Ke Khiladi 9 and Naagin 3 have occupied the first two spots on the TRP Chart.
 The Kapil and Kasautii Zindagii Kay 2 have dropped down on the TRP chart.
 Yeh Rishta Kya Kehlata Hai is back on top 5 spot.
 Ye Teri Galiyan has entered the TRP chart.
 Ishqbaaz is still struggling to return to the TRP chart.